MichaelJWebster/MdArray/README.md

 Coming soon.

+## Performance

+The performance is probably pretty poor at present.
+For example, iterating 1000 times with a few 500 X 3 array multiplications takes a few seconds.

+The library has not been written with any mind to performance just yet.
+There are a number of fixes I have in mind to improve performance.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).